SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 > **jquery-turtle.js (version 2.0.8)**

-A plugin, written by **David Bau** for jQuery - **jQuery-turtle** which provides a set of features for **graphic drawing** of the "turtle" type.
+A plugin, written by **David Bau** for jQuery - **jQuery-turtle** which provides a set of features for the **graphic drawing** of the "turtle" type.
 Find detailed information and rules of use here: [https://github.com/davidbau/jquery-turtle](https://github.com/davidbau/jquery-turtle)

 > **style.css**